Foreign tax credit

 - Distribution of profit earned by a special trading company from conducting permitted activities (except for the profit earned by the company from the supply of a fixed asset used by the company for its economic activity for over two years).

 A Free Industrial Zone Company is a registered entity located inside an FIZ that has confirmed its status with the tax authorities.
 The following rules apply for enterprises located in an FIZ:

 - Income received by an FIZ enterprise from its permitted activities conducted in an FIZ is exempt from CIT.

 - The importation of foreign goods into an FIZ is free of customs duties and VAT-exempt.

 - Operations carried out in an FIZ are VAT-exempt.

 - Property located in an FIZ is exempt from property tax.

-- Bringing (importing) goods produced within a free industrial zone from the free industrial zone in other territory of Georgia (outside the free industrial zone) is exempt from import tax.
+- Bringing (importing) goods produced within an FIZ from the FIZ in another territory of Georgia (outside the FIZ) is exempt from import tax.

 - The PIT of employees is paid by those individuals through self-reporting.